 The gospels are four books of the New Testament Bible that contain the eyewitness accounts of Jesus' life and teachings.
 The four gospels are traditionally attributed to Mathew, Mark, Luke, and John.
 Mathew was a former tax collector and direct disciple of Jesus (first-hand account), Mark (second-hand account) interviewed Peter who was a direct disciple of Jesus, Luke (second-hand account) was a Greek physician and companion of the apostle Paul who interviewed the disciples, and John was a former fisherman and direct disciple of Jesus (first-hand account).

-But what if these accounts are all fabricated myths?
-Myths form when non-eyewitnesses report on events many generations after the event occurred.
 In his book, Cold Case Christianity, crime detective J. Warner Wallace lays out four criteria for reliable eyewitness testimony.
 In order for a report to be reliable eyewitness testimony, it must be attested, present, verified, and accurate.
 So let's apply these four criteria to the gospels and see if they are mythical stories or reliable eyewitness testimony.

 Here are some introductory videos from Erik Manning (check out his website and YouTube here) along with a short summary of my investigative conclusion if you don’t feel like reading, (but keep reading on if you want to hear the most detailed and fair approach to this myth question).